Iraq Body Count project: Undercounting

 Figure 7.1 shows that in the CIIDH database, most of the information for human rights violations prior to 1977 comes from press sources. ...
 Approximately 10,890 cases were coded from the newspapers.
 Sixty-three percent of the press cases were taken from Prensa Libre, 10 percent from El Gráfico, 8 percent from La Hora and El Impacto respectively, and 6 percent from El Imparcial.
 The remaining 5 percent is made up by eight other newspapers.

 But also in chapter 7 they reported that in later, more violent years:

 When the level of violence increased dramatically in the late 1970s and early 1980s, numbers of reported violations in the press stayed very low.
 In 1981, one of the worst years of state violence, the numbers fall towards zero.
 The press reported almost none of the rural violence.

 There is a list of figures, tables, and charts in the book that can be used to calculate what percentage of their cases of killings by state forces were reported by 13 Guatemalan newspapers for each year when compared to the testimonies of witnesses (as previously described from chapter 10).

 In a 7 November 2004 press release concerning the October 2004 Lancet study the IBC states: "We have always been quite explicit that our own total is certain to be an underestimate of the true position, because of gaps in reporting or recording".

 One of the sources used by the media is morgues.
 Only the central Baghdad area morgue has released figures consistently.
 While that is the largest morgue in Iraq and in what is often claimed to be the most consistently violent area, the absence of comprehensive morgue figures elsewhere leads to undercounting.
 IBC makes it clear that, due to these issues, its count will almost certainly be below the full toll in its 'Quick FAQ' on its homepage.

 Quote from an IBC note: "The Iraq Body Count (IBC) estimate for x350, like that for x334, was made possible by examination of the detailed data supplied to the Associated Press (AP) by the morgues surveyed in AP's 23 May 2004 survey of Iraqi morgues."

-That 23 May 2004 Associated Press article points out the lack of morgue data from many areas of Iraq.
+That 23 May 2004 Associated Press article points out the lack of morgue data from multiple areas of Iraq.
 Also, it states: "The [Baghdad] figure does not include most people killed in big terrorist bombings, Hassan said.
 The cause of death in such cases is obvious so bodies are usually not taken to the morgue, but given directly to victims' families.
 Also, the bodies of killed fighters from groups like the al-Mahdi Army are rarely taken to morgues."